Can I teach English online with slow internet?

 1. Buy a laptop stand

 Is your internet slow, or is your laptop just overheating?
-Before you do anything about your internet speed, invest in a stand for your laptop.
+Invest in a stand for your laptop before you do anything about your internet speed.
 It makes a remarkable difference to your CPU power.
 Classin, in particular, used to slow down my Macbook every time I taught.
-I bought a cheap laptop stand, and it felt like my internet was faster.
+I bought a cheap laptop stand, and my internet was faster.
 It turned out the slow internet was really just an overworked laptop.

 2. Add an Ethernet Connection